platform-system-interface/intel_fw/docs/platforms.md

 ## Boot flow

-The ME has its own firmware and bootstraps an Intel platform.
+The ME has its own firmware and bootstraps an Intel platform[^19].
 The main x86 cores are held in reset until the ME releases them to boot with their own firmware.

 Both the ME firmware and the main x86 firmware are stored in the same flash part on a mainboard, partitioned via the Intel Flash Descriptior (IFD).